BIATeam/BIADocs/docs/10-Introduction/30-TryIt/30-CreateYourFirstCRUD.md

 # Create your first CRUD
 We will create in first the feature 'Plane'.

+## Create the Entity
-1. Open with Visual Studio 2022 the solution '...\MyFirstProject\DotNet\MyFirstProject.sln'.
+* Open with Visual Studio 2022 the solution '...\MyFirstProject\DotNet\MyFirstProject.sln'.

-2. Create the entity 'Plane':
+* Create the entity 'Plane':
 * In '...\MyFirstProject\DotNet\MyCompany.MyFirstProject.Domain' create 'Plane' folder.
 * Create 'Entities' subfolder.
 * Create empty class 'Plane.cs' and add: